Skip to content

 1. Creating meaningful connections with personalised emails

-One of the most well-known ABM campaign examples is how Salsify used personalised emails to increase registrants to their roadshow.
-Not only did some great ABM direct mail ideas play a role in the success of their campaign, but the teamwork between marketing and sales played a major role too.
+Not only did some great ABM direct mail ideas contribute to the success of their campaign, but the teamwork between marketing and sales also played a major role.

 Cognism saw the effects of this strategy first-hand when DCSL GuideSmith used the solution to build compliant B2B data lists.

-Here's a snippet of how this method of ABM worked for them:
+“We ran a search through Cognism and found 15,000 relevant companies.
+Then we filtered these lists to find people who matched us really well.”
 “By recycling this data we created retargeting lists in Cognism and sent them to our Marketing team.
 They added these contacts to a drip nurture campaign, promoting content and webinars."
+"We’ve seen a big increase in sign-ups and attendees as a result.”

 2. Segmented lists for improved engagement